This is a guest post by Maarten Belmans of Studio Wombat – if you like the article, make sure to thank him in the comments!

 We’ve already seen how to set the default values for certain dropdowns (country and state default: https://businessbloomer.com/woocommerce-set-default-state-checkout-page/).
 But what can we do when we want to define the defaults for the other “text” inputs, such as the billing_city?
 Continue reading WooCommerce: Set Default Billing City (or other fields) @ Checkout

-A WooCommerce client, for different reasons, needed to detect if a given logged in user had already purchased a certain product ID.
-In your case, you can use this little “trick” for marketing (i.e. “Buy More of This!”) or to show special notices on the loop or single product page.
+If you need to detect if a logged in user has purchased a certain product ID, this snippet wil do the trick.
+You can use this for marketing (e.g. “Buy More of This!”) or for displaying special notices on the loop or single product page.
+Enjoy!
 Continue reading WooCommerce: Check if User Has Already Purchased Product

 A Dutch fan told me in Holland they’re really strict about addresses 🙂 In particular, all Dutch billing/shipping addresses require the “House Number”.